HaroonAlnhdi/Fitness-Management-Application/README.md

 <p align="center"><b>User Stories</b></p>

-1. The admin should have access to an admin panel to manage user accounts and content.
+1. The admin should be able to access a comprehensive dashboard displaying key metrics and system status.

-2. The admin should be able to generate and view reports on user activity .
+2. The admin should be able to create trainers by entering details such as name, specialization, contact information, and uploading a profile picture.

+3. The admin should be able to edit trainer profiles with new information or corrections.

-3. the admin should be able to display all trainers .
+3. The admin should be able to delete trainers from the system when necessary.

-4. the admin should be able to create,edit,delete and show the users accounts .
+4. The admin should be able to create members by registering personal details, contact information, and membership details.

+5. The admin should be able to edit member profiles with updated information or corrections.

+6. The admin should be able to delete members from the system when necessary.

-5. the admin should be able to view the schedules of all trainers, including their assigned classes and availability.
+7.The admin should be able to view a list of all members with filtering and search functionalities.

+8. The admin should be able to create fitness packages by defining details such as name, duration, and pricing.

+9. The admin should be able to edit existing packages with new information or corrections.

+10. The admin should be able to delete packages from the system when necessary.

+11. The admin should be able to view a list of all packages with .

+12. The user should be able to browse and select new workout plans tailored to their fitness goals.

-6. the admin should be able to manage the class schedule by adding new classes, updating existing class details, and removing classes from the schedule.
+13. The user should be able to schedule workouts based on the chosen workout plan, with options to view and adjust the schedule.
-6. The user adds a new workout plan and schedules workouts.
-7. The user logs completed workouts and views progress history.
-8. The user receives personalized fitness tips and notifications.
+14. The user should be able to create and manage their accounts with personal details, contact information, and preferences.

+15. The user should be able to view a comprehensive list of all trainers, including profiles and specializations.

 <p align="center"><b>Technologies Used</b></p>